 Taaniko is the best thing to learn and practise first because it's one of those great indoor activities to do when you want to snuggle up on the sofa, keep warm and shut out the rest of the world.

-Once you've honed your taaniko skills through the winter months you'll be able to move on to hieke by the spring and by the time summer comes, you'll be finishing that hieke and ready to dive into learning piupiu.
+Once you've honed your taaniko skills through the winter months you'll be able to move on to hieke and by the time summer comes, you'll be ready to dive into learning piupiu.
 There will be plenty of sunny days for harvesting harakeke and working on your piupiu.

-Then by next winter you could be weaving a maro and planning your first korowai.
+Then by next autumn you could be weaving a maro and preparing muka for your first korowai.

 We hope that inspires you to consider making a start today - while the seven sisters are winking at you saying "Come on!
 Time to sparkle".